ietf-wg-acme/acme/README.md

 [Submit the .txt and .xml files](https://datatracker.ietf.org/submit/) that this produces.

-Tag your repository and upload the tags.
+Then you can tag your repository and upload the tags.
 The tag you should use is your draft name with the usual number in place of `-latest`.

 ```sh
 $ git tag draft-ietf-unicorn-protocol-03